 Major challenges associated with rural resettlement include: requirements for restoring income based on land or resources; and the need to avoid compromising the social and cultural continuity of affected communities, including those host communities to which displaced populations may be resettled.
 Provisions are made under this RFP to minimize all such impacts including those of socio-economy significance and on environmentally sensitive sites.
-Provisions are also made in this RFP to accommodate all potential situations, including cases that entail actual displacement and livelihood restoration assistance in accordance with the World Bank Policy on Involuntary Resettlement, OP 4.12.
+Provisions are also made in this RPF to accommodate all potential situations, including cases that entail actual displacement and livelihood restoration assistance in accordance with the World Bank Policy on Involuntary Resettlement, OP 4.12.
 This Resettlement Policy Framework, for the DRDIP activities advocates all measures to eliminate or minimize the impacts of physical and economic displacement of people.
 Therefore, when the acquisition of land is required, the program will:

-- Initially endeavor to utilize available freehold or public land; - Seek voluntarily donated land, sufficient for the purposes of the project; - Negotiate acquisition of land suitable for implementation of the DRDIP activities using agree compensation plans and only as a last resort; - Acquire land through involuntary means following the provisions outlined in this RPF.
+- Initially endeavor to utilize available freehold or public land; - Seek voluntarily donated land, sufficient for the purposes of the project; - Negotiate acquisition of land suitable for implementation of the DRDIP activities using agree compensation plans and only as a last resort; - Acquire land through involuntary means following the provisions outlined in this RPF. - Consider improving and rehabilitating existing social services on land which have no encumbrances. - Ensure the acquisition considers gender including vulnerability concerns.